History: Philadelphia and the Quaker Colonies

 It was a great relief to have it explained that there is essentially no difference at all between Wisters with an "E" and Wistars with an "A".
 There were two brothers who got tired of the constant confusion between them, see, and agreed to spell their names differently.
 When the Wistar Institute gathered a couple hundred members of the family for a dinner, the grand dame of the family declared in a menacing way that there is no difference in how they are pronounced, either.
 It's Wister, folks, no matter how it is spelled.
 Since not a soul at the dinner dared to challenge her, that's the way it's always going to be.

 The Wistar Institute sits on the Penn campus, surrounded by Penn buildings.
 But it is entirely independent of Penn, dedicated to doing cutting-edge research which leads to practical applications later.
 They have fourteen new laboratories dedicated to fields most people know nothing about, and lots of old laboratories dedicated to the same.
 It's certainly something to have a scientific institute in our midst, especially one which refrains from blowing its own horn, and yet privately regards anything short of a Nobel Prize, as a failure.

 Mr. Hayden promised to look into whether it might be possible to send an Internet link to a multi-dimensional picture of a cell in action, in which case members of the Right Angle club may be able to see this wonder in the original.
 Otherwise, it's sort of like Galileo's telescope, forcing the sceptic to take the inventor's word for it, as the only alternative to burning at the stake.
-The Pope was unable to decide which to do, so as I remember it he banished the guy.
+In that particular historical case, the Pope was unable to decide which to do, so as I remember it he banished the guy.

 Pennsylvania Prison Society